Sleep experts say Senate has it wrong: Standard time, not daylight saving, should be permanent

 Although some experts have called for more research before deciding on a permanent time while others questioned the push for year-round standard time, the AASM statement received backing from more than a dozen other organizations, including the National Safety Council and the National Parent Teacher Association.

 Tuesday’s vote comes amid a growing nationwide push for permanent daylight saving time.
 Though critics have cast doubt on the purported energy-saving benefits, advocates argue that it promotes public safety, with evidence linking the extra daylight in the evenings to a decrease in crime.

-But many sleep experts say that those in favor of more light in the late afternoons and evenings may not be considering the costs.
+“The Senate has finally delivered on something Americans all over the country want: to never have to change their clocks again,” said Sen. Patty Murray (D-Wash.), who spoke on the Senate floor after the vote.
+Murray co-authored the bipartisan legislation with Sen. Marco Rubio (R-Fla.), among others.

+“No more dark afternoons in the winter,” Murray said.
+“No more losing an hour of sleep every spring.
+We want more sunshine during our most productive waking hours.”

 “We have all enjoyed those summer evenings with seemingly endless dusks,” said David Neubauer, an associate professor of psychiatry and behavioral sciences at Johns Hopkins University.
 But daylight saving time “does not ‘save’ evening light at all, it simply steals it from the morning when it is necessary to maintain our healthy biological rhythms.”